shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 ![scenario1](docs/schematic.png)

+## Hardware Challenge Event at HereEast 26th March

-In groups of 2, you will be investigating, developing and testing your algorithm primarily in simulation.
-You will be given the opportunity to run a viable solution on real crazyflies on the 26th March and 2nd April at UCL HereEast.
-Points will be awarded on the completion of each stage, and performance within.
+In your groups, you will be given the opportunity to run a viable solution on real crazyflies on the 26th March and / or 2nd April at UCL HereEast - this is an optional non-assessed task.

+I encourage as many groups as possible to join the event.
+We will be maintaining a leaderboard and points will be awarded based on success rate, reconfigurablity and time taken.
+A sign up sheet will be provided.

-As an incentive to run your solution on hardware at UCL HereEast, groups have the chance to compete and complete Stage 2.
-A small, low value prize will be provided to the winning solution based on success rate, time take, efficiency and re-configurablity.
+As an incentive to run your solution on hardware at UCL HereEast, groups have the chance to complete scenario stages 2 and or 3 depending on logistics and the number of crashes we have on the day.
+A small, low value prize will be provided to the winning solution.
+The event will be recorded.

+Regardless of whether you are competing or not, I encourage students to attend the sessions to support your fellow colleagues.

 ## Installation